 Even if you haven't read the book, you already know Mildred, the woman Philip is obsessed with.
 She's the woman that a man will do anything for.
 She can cheat on him and steal from him—he'll still want her.
 Haven't we all had a Mildred in our lives?
 Mildred has a male counterpart, of course.
 His name is probably Heathcliff.

 In addition to Philip's search for the perfect woman, he also searches for the perfect job.
 Boy, can I relate to that!
 I've been a bartender, a manicurist, a teacher, a grocery clerk, and a newspaper ad builder (before computers), among other things.
 I still can't find the right job!
-Neither Philip nor I am cut out to be a painter, but I love traveling with him to the Paris of the early Impressionist Movement as Philip takes painting classes, hires models, frequents the cafes, and drinks absinthe.
+Neither Philip nor I is cut out to be a painter, but I love traveling with him to the Paris of the early Impressionist Movement as Philip takes painting classes, hires models, frequents the cafes, and drinks absinthe.
 Who doesn't want to be an art student in Paris?

 Is Philip Carey everyman?
 Does his club foot represent the "fatal flaw" of every human being?
 Since the novel is semi-autobiographical, many take Philip's club foot to be a stand-in for Maugham's own flaws—his homosexuality (viewed as a criminal activity during much of his life) or his stutter.
 Since Maugham never admitted to either one publicly, it is difficult to tell.
 If I had to say what, exactly, was my greatest weakness, I, too, would have difficulty.
 There are so many choices!
 But ultimately, Philip, Maugham, Lee B., and many other people are paralyzed by their self-conscious, over-analytical indecision.

-Some of my Favorite Passages From Of Human Bondage
+Favorite Passages From Of Human Bondage